-These Cauliflower BQ Wing Bites are lip-smacking delicious!
-A terrific game day dish, or anytime for that matter.
+These vegan cauliflower buffalo wings are lip-smacking delicious!
+Terrific for game day vegan snacks, or anytime for that matter.
 We even eat them as a main dish.

 Every year, my husband and his friends make their annual request for these Wing Bites for game day.
 They say they just want to make sure I remember.
 This is the 3rd year in a roll, so I think they have me trained now.

 They are so good!
 Even my sister, that normally does not eat cauliflower, likes them.
 That’s saying a lot!

 Whether boiled, steamed, mashed, roasted or eaten raw, cauliflower delivers great nutritional value with little nutritional cost.
 It’s low in calories, fat and sodium but delivers fiber, vitamin C and potassium.

 A half cup of cooked cauliflower packs 45 percent of the recommended daily value of vitamin C, and a half cup of raw cauliflower has 40 percent.–LiveStrong

 Rest assured, these cauliflower bites are phenomenal!
 I promise you won’t be disappointed!

 Buffalo Cauliflower Dip